vanus-labs/docs/content/vanus-connect/connector-guides/source/dynatrace/setup.md

 ## Getting Started

-### Create your connection in Vanus Cloud
+### Create your connection in Vanus Connect

-1. Write a name for your connection in Vanus Cloud.
+1. Write a name for your connection in Vanus Connect.

    ![](images/1.png)
 2. After creating the connection, there are a few more steps.
 Click the link to open a new page with all the details on completing the connection.